 TSC Cast #019 | Coco Berlin

-It’s our honour to feature you Coco!
-Can you tell us what are you working on at the moment?
+Hello Coco Berlin, it’s great having you!
+For starters, can you tell us what are you working on at the moment?

-It’s an honour for me too, thanks for inviting me!
+Hello guys and thanks for inviting me!
 In the moment I’m preparing the birthday celebration of our beloved party called „Betriebsfeier“ at Hoppetosse in Berlin.
 This will be the 14th birthday already – we started in 2003.
 Hopefully there will be at least 14 more in the future … Let’s hope/dance!

 How did you fall in love with techno music and when exactly did it happen?